This post captures foundational knowledge that will help master Australian derivates trading.

 Option TypeBuyerSeller

-CallPay premium, for a right to BUY stock at strike priceReceive the premium, obligated to SELL stock at strike price
+CallPay premium, for right to BUY stock at strike priceReceive the premium, obligated to SELL stock at strike price

 PutPay premium, for right to SELL stock at strike priceReceive the premium, obligated to BUY stock at strike price